aresnikoff/QuantAI/README.md

 ## Installation

-QuantAI requires zipline and OpenAI Gym.
+QuantAI requires zipline and keras (tensorflow backend).
 It is recommended to work within a conda installation to ensure the proper dependencies are installed.

 ```sh
 $ conda install -n QuantAI